 The Company's revenues and income from operations are derived principally from the operations of its 80% owned telephone subsidiary, Guyana Telephone & Telegraph Company, Ltd. ("GT&T").
 GT&T derives substantially all of its revenues from local exchange, cellular and international telephone services.
-The Company also owns a 80% interest (acquired in June 1998) in ATN (Haiti) S.A., a Haitian corporation (formerly named Digicom S.A.) principally engaged in dispatch radio, mobile telecommunications and paging and a 30% interest (acquired in July 1998) plus warrants which would enable the Company to increase that interest to 45%, in certain circumstances, in Bermuda Digital Communications, Ltd., a Bermuda corporation which operates under the name "Cellular One" and is the sole cellular and PCS competitor to the Bermuda Telephone Company.
+The Company also owns a 80% interest (acquired in June 1998) in ATN (Haiti) S.A., a Haitian corporation (formerly named Digicom S.A.) principally engaged in dispatch radio, mobile telecommunications and paging and a 30% interest (acquired in July 1998) plus warrants which would enable the Company to increase that interest to 45% in Bermuda Digital Communications, Ltd., a Bermuda corporation which operates under the name "Cellular One" and is the sole cellular and PCS competitor to the Bermuda Telephone Company.
 Wireless World, LLC, a wholly owned subsidiary of the Company, conducts an internet access business under domain names of "viaccess" and "islands.vi" and is the largest internet service provider in the U.S. Virgin Islands.
 Wireless World also holds MMDS and LMDS licenses for the U.S. Virgin Islands and provides specialized mobile radio service, paging and wireless cable television services there.
+Wireless World is currently upgrading its MMDS services to provide digital wireless TV and broadband internet service (and, ultimately, competitive local exchange telephone service) throughout the U.S. Virgin Islands.
 All of Wireless World's businesses were acquired since October 1, 1999.
+Atlantic Tele-Center, Inc., a wholly owned subsidiary of ATN, is currently developing a web-enabled outsourcing call center in Guyana to provide customer support to companies serving the U.S. and other markets.

 The principal components of operating expenses for the Company are international long-distance expenses, telephone operating expenses, and general and administrative expenses.
 International long-distance expenses consist principally of charges from international carriers for outbound international calls from Guyana and payments to audiotext providers from whom GT&T derives international audiotext traffic.
 Telephone operating expenses consist of plant specific operations, plant non-specific (which includes depreciation and amortization), customer operations, corporate operations expenses of GT&T, and taxes other than income taxes.
 General and administrative expenses consist principally of expenses of the parent company.
+Three and Nine Months ended September 30, 1999 and 2000